 How to Add Captions, Subtitles, and Interactive Transcripts in Video.js

-3Play Media allows you to add closed captions and multilingual subtitles over HTML5 videos on the Video.js player.
+3Play Media allows you to add closed captions and multilingual subtitles to Video.js videos, which use HTML5.

 How to Add Closed Captions in Video.js

 If you are publishing a video on Video.js, you can upload a caption file to the web and associate it with your video.
 Here’s how:

 1. Submit Your Video for Transcription & Captioning

 First, you need to have your video transcribed.
 From that transcript, you will need a timed-text file, or caption file, in the appropriate format for the media player.

 The easiest way to get a transcript and caption file is to submit your video to a professional captioning company.

 To submit your video for transcription to 3Play Media, log into your 3Play Media account.
 On your account dashboard, hit Upload Media.
 You can then upload your video file directly from your computer (From Computer tab) or from a link to your video online (From Links).
 Follow the prompts to select your desired turnaround time and transcription service.
 You’ll receive an email when your captions are ready.